gnosis/safe-token-distribution-scripts/README.md

 - calculate sGNOs by owner during the locking period (sGNO_LPs_aggregated.csv)
 - calculate LGNOs in pools by owner on Ethereum Mainnet and Gnosis Chain uring the locking period (LGNO_Gnosis.csv and LGNO_Ethereum.csv)

-Based on the figures from above, we calculate distribution through the python script.
+Based on the figures from above, we calculate distributions through the python script, any allocations to EOAs from Ethereum (non smart-contract wallets) are distributed onto Gnosis Chain.

+## Installation

+Run `python3 -m venv .venv && source .venv/bin/activate && pip install -r requirements.txt`

+Create a `.env` file and set the value for `ETHEREUM_RPC_URL`.

 ## Calculations